jpgmv1998/reproducible_paper_template/README.md

 ## Files description

 - `.gitignore`, a text file that tells Git which files/folders should be ignored (not included in the version control system).
 When using GitHub repositories it is important to be aware of its [size limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) and ignore large files.
 Also, there are other types of files that you should ignore, see more [here](https://henriquesd.medium.com/the-gitignore-file-dc293f6c80fb).
 In this template the default is to ignore some R files including data output, and folders in `data` that normally contain large files (`data/raw2clean/datasetName_dataSource/input`; `data/raw2clean/datasetName_dataSource/output`; `data/projectSpecific`).
 Instead of adding these folder patterns in this specific file, we add one `.gitignore` file inside each relevant folder.
-In this way, we are able to preserve all the folders structure, while avoiding to commit large files.
+In this way, we can preserve the folder structure, while avoiding to commit large files.

 - `LICENSE`, a file to allow others to reproduce, distribute, or create derivatives works using this project.